 needing to Sell your house fast

-You don’t always get to choose when to sell up if you're on a job transfer or have purchased a house before you planned to. (whoops)
+You don’t always get to choose when to sell your house if you're on a job transfer or have purchased a house before you planned to. (whoops)

 You may need to sell your house fast but have concerns about missing out on the best sale price due to the time of year.
 You might therefore be considering renting your house out to capitalise on that ‘perfect month’ to sell down the track.